eshan-savla/spot-perception/README_RTABMap.md

 # RTAB-Map

-RTAB-Map (Real-Time Appearance-Based Mapping) is an RGB-D Graph SLAM (Simultaneous Localisation and Mapping) method for map recording that utilizes a global Bayesian loop closure detector.
+RTAB-Map (Real-Time Appearance-Based Mapping) is an RGB-D Graph SLAM (Simultaneous Localization and Mapping) method for map recording that utilizes a global Bayesian loop closure detector.
 This detector employs a bag-of-words approach to assess the likelihood of whether a new image corresponds to a previously visited location or a new one.
 When a loop closure hypothesis is confirmed, a new constraint is introduced into the map's graph, and a graph optimizer works to minimize errors in the map.
 A memory management strategy is implemented to restrict the number of locations used for loop closure detection and graph optimization, ensuring that real-time performance is maintained even in large-scale environments.

 The documentation and a few tutorials for RTAB-Map can be found on the following page: [RTAB-Map ROS Wiki](http://wiki.ros.org/rtabmap_ros/noetic_and_newer)